standard-for-public-code/standard-for-public-code/criteria/bundle-policy-and-code.md

 * Become familiar with and be able to use the process modelling notation that the policy makers in your organization use
 * Work together with policy makers to ensure there is no mismatch between policy code and source code
+* Give feedback on how to make policy documentation more clear

 ## Further reading